Does My Employer have to Pay Wages for my Training Time?

 My employer did not pay me for “pre-employment training”.
 Do I have a wage claim?

 You probably have at least an Oregon minimum wage claim as described above.
 In addition, you may have an Oregon overtime wage claim depending upon the number of hours worked in the “pre-employment training” and the number of hours worked during the same week that was not training.
 In addition, if your employment has ended, you may also be able to bring an Oregon Late Pay Wage Claim.
 This could entitle you to penalty wages if all “pre-employment training” work time was not paid timely upon termination.
 The Late Pay penalty wages are calculated in the same manner as the Oregon minimum wage claim or overtime wage claim civil penalty.
 Thus, at $10.00 per hour employee could receive an additional $2,400 in penalty wages.

-The Oregon wage claim attorneys (lawyers) at Schuck Law, LLC focus their law practice on Oregon wage claim lawsuits.
-Our Oregon wage claim attorneys regularly prosecute both individual wage claims and class action wage claim for employees who were not paid “pre-employment training” work time.
-In addition to the wages and damages outlined above, an employee may also sue to recover their costs, disbursements, and attorney fees incurred in prosecution of the Oregon wage claim lawsuit.
-This allows the Oregon wage claim attorneys at Schuck Law, LLC to take most Oregon wage claim and class action wage claim lawsuits on a contingency fee basis.
-This means, with minor exceptions that are within your control, that our Oregon wage claim attorneys only get paid their attorney fees if they recover wages or penalties for you.
+The Oregon wage claim lawyers (attorneys) at Schuck Law, LLC focus their law practice on wage claim lawsuits.
+Our Oregon wage claim lawyers (attorneys) regularly prosecute Oregon wage claim lawsuits for employees who were not timely paid their final wages.
+In addition to the claims for damages outlined above, an employee may also sue to recover their costs, disbursements, and lawyer (attorney) fees incurred in prosecution of the wage claim lawsuit.
+This allows the Oregon wage claim attorneys (lawyers) at Schuck Law, LLC to take most Oregon wage claim lawsuits on a contingency fee basis.
+This means, with minor exceptions that are within your control, that our Oregon wage claim lawyers (attorneys) require the employer to pay your lawyer fees when they recover wages or penalty wages for you.

 Google By David Schuck